Short on time? Here’s how to use the Tor browser safely:

 - Bridge servers — Tor servers whose IP addresses are not made public (unlike the other types of Tor servers).
 These servers are intended to help people in restrictive countries circumvent censorship.

-In addition to encrypting your traffic, the Tor network also changes your IP address — any site you access through Tor will only see the IP address of the exit Tor server, while your real IP address will remain hidden.
+As well as encrypting your traffic, the Tor network changes your IP address — any site you access through Tor will only see the IP address of the exit Tor server, while your real IP address will remain hidden.

 How to Set Up & Use the Tor Browser